5 Sections of the PMP® Exam Explained

 A project can veer off course quickly as problems arise or circumstances change.
 That makes constant monitoring of the project essential.
 Tracking your progress can show where adjustments need to be made.

-An essential skill you’ll need to master this phase of the PMP exam is the ability to identify risks or potential problems.
+An essential skill you’ll need to master this process group of the PMP exam is the ability to identify risks or potential problems.
 Projects are bound to run into a few problems, so it’s essential that you become proficient in monitoring and controlling.
 If you can predict a problem before it occurs, you can take action to minimize the impact and keep your project running smoothly.

 So, what does this look like in real life?
 Let’s say you’re managing a construction project, but the price of steel has unexpectedly increased.
 This means when it’s time to purchase steel beams, you won’t be able to afford as many as originally anticipated.
 Before the problem occurs, you can redirect funds from another area of your budget to cover the increased costs of steel beams.